Polish People's Party: Under the communist regime

 In June 1945 after the war Stanisław Mikołajczyk, a PSL leader who had been Prime Minister of the Polish government in exile, returned to communist-dominated Poland, where he joined the provisional government and rebuilt PSL.
 The party hoped to win the Yalta Conference-mandated elections and help establish a parliamentary system in Poland.
 However, the party soon found itself targeted with intimidation, arrests and violence by the communist secret police.

 The communists also formed a rival ersatz 'Peasants' party' controlled by them, in order to confuse voters.
-The January 1947 parliamentary election was heavily rigged, with the communist-controlled bloc claiming to have won 80 percent of the vote.
-The PSL were said to have won just 10 percent of the vote, but many neutral observers believe the PSL would have won the election had it been conducted fairly.
+The January 1947 parliamentary election was heavily rigged, with the communist-controlled bloc claiming to have won 80% of the vote.
+The PSL were said to have won just 10% of the vote, but many neutral observers believe the PSL would have won the election had it been conducted fairly.

 Mikołajczyk was soon compelled to flee Poland for his life in October 1947.
 The communists then forced the remains of Mikołajczyk's PSL to unite with the pro-communist People's Party to form the United People's Party.
 The ZSL was a governing partner in the ruling coalition.

 Post-communist period (1990–2003)

-Around the time of the fall of communism several PSLs were recreated, including Porozumienie Ludowe, Polskie Stronnictwo Ludowe-Odrodzenie, and Polskie Stronnictwo Ludowe (Wilanów faction).
-In 1989 most merged into one party and took part in forming the first postwar noncommunist government in Poland with the Solidarity grouping, and in 1990 changed its name to PSL.
+Around the time of the fall of communism, several PSLs were recreated, including Peasants' Agreement, Polskie Stronnictwo Ludowe-Odrodzenie, and Polskie Stronnictwo Ludowe (Wilanów faction).
+In 1989, most merged into one party and took part in forming the first postwar noncommunist government in Poland with the Solidarity grouping; in 1990, the party changed its name to PSL.

 It remained on the left of Polish politics in the 1990s, entering into coalitions with the postcommunist Democratic Left Alliance.
 In the 2001 parliamentary elections, PSL received 9% of votes and formed a coalition with the Democratic Left Alliance, an alliance which later broke down.
 Since then, PSL has moved towards more centrist and conservative policies.

 Opposition years (2003–2007)

-The party ran in the 2004 European Parliament election as part of the European People's Party (EPP) and received 6% of the vote, giving it 4 of 54 Polish seats in the European Parliament.
-In the 2005 general election, the party received 7% of votes, giving it 25 seats in the Sejm and 2 in the Senate.
-In the 2007 parliamentary elections, the party placed fourth, with 8.93% of the vote and 31 out of 460 seats, and entered into a governing coalition with the victor, the centre-right conservative Civic Platform.
+The party ran in the 2004 European Parliament election as part of the European People's Party (EPP) and received 6% of the vote, giving it four of 54 Polish seats in the European Parliament.
+In the 2005 general election, the party received 7% of votes, giving it 25 seats in the Sejm and two in the Senate.
+In the 2007 parliamentary elections, the party placed fourth, with 8.93% of the vote and 31 out of 460 seats, and entered into a governing coalition with the victor, the centre-right Civic Platform.
 In European parliament elections PSL received 7.01% of votes in 2009.
-In the 2011 national parliamentary election, Polish People's Party received 8.36% votes which gave them 28 seats in the Sejm and 2 mandates in the Senate.
+In the 2011 national parliamentary election, Polish People's Party received 8.36% votes which gave them 28 seats in the Sejm and two mandates in the Senate.